Are you planning to travel to Turkey? Here are the biggest mistakes to avoid while traveling in Istanbul for a memorable trip.

-Istanbul is a big and walkable city and the best way to experience the city is by foot!
+Istanbul is a big and walkable city and the best way to experience the city is on foot!

 Since some tourist attractions are far from each other but in a walkable distance range, it’s better to carry shoes you can easily walk in for an extended period of time!

-Instead of carrying heels or flip flops, consider taking these Nikes, New Balance or these.
+Instead of carrying heels or flip flops, consider taking these Nikes, New Balance, or these ones.

 These packing cubes will not only keep your stuff organized but will also help you pack light.